-People who can focus for longer periods of time on one specific task or project, who can limit distractions and interruptions and who can maintain a work-life balance flourish in the domain of productivity.
+People who can focus for longer periods of time on one specific task or project, who can limit distractions and interruptions and who domain of productivity.

 Alexander Graham Bell, the inventor of the telephone, once said, "Concentrate all your thoughts upon the work in hand.
 The Sun's rays do not burn until brought to a focus."
-Although digital technology has evolved over the years to improve individuals and companies productivity significantly, it also poses a direct threat to it.
+Although digital technology has evolved over the years to improve individuals' and companies' productivity significantly, it also poses a direct threat to it.
 One of the main reasons is that it is becoming increasingly difficult to focus on a single task while emails, texts and push notifications are constantly the day.
 Rather write in your journal or go for a walk in nature.

-• Use the 20-20-20 rule to care for your eyes: After every 20 minutes spent looking at a being delivered on our devices.
+Use the 20-20-20 rule to care for your eyes: After every 20 minutes spent looking at a being delivered on our devices.
 It is also often more exciting and takes less effort to surf on the internet or play an online game than to complete a difficult assignment.